bparanj/crystal/electronics/components/polarized-capacitor.md

 - Decoupling Signal
 - Voltage Raing

-PENDING
+PENDING Tinkercad

 Run the polarized capacitor experiment in Tinkercad. https://www.tinkercad.com/things/6Z4EWNufnXG-polarized-capacitor This is not the simplest experiment.

-I'll help you design an experiment to demonstrate capacitor charging and discharging using an LED indicator.
+Design an experiment to demonstrate capacitor charging and discharging using an LED indicator.